matthewjrogers/matthewjrogers.github.io/_shiny_gallery/ny_tolls.md

 A basic Shiny app

 ### Notable Features:
-* Dynamic filter for traffic volume with choices driven my minimum and maximum values for specified time range
+* Dynamic filter for traffic volume with choices driven by minimum and maximum values for specified time range

 ### Technology Used:
 * Shiny